How deep can a cosmic void be? Voids-informed theoretical bounds in Galileon gravity: Conclusion

 We further provide a practical, redshift-dependent prescription to bound the maximum depth of cosmic voids via the minimum allowed density contrast, $\delta_{\rm min}(z)$, thereby quantifying how deep a void can be in a given model.
 This bound is governed by the same time-dependent background function $f_{\rm MG}$, and determines the maximum void's depth that can be reached without triggering an unphysical (imaginary) fifth force.

-While we have focused on Galileon-type models here, Eqs.~\eqref{eq:max_criterion} and~\eqref{eq:minimum_delta_m} can be straightforwardly extended to any MG theory in which the non-linear gravitational strength can be expressed in a form analogous to Eq.~\eqref{eq:non_linear_gravitational_potential}.
+Although we have focused on Galileon-type models here, Eqs.~\eqref{eq:max_criterion} and~\eqref{eq:minimum_delta_m} can be extended to any MG theory in which the non-linear force law exhibits the same square-root structure and in which an analogous background function can be identified (as in Eq.~\eqref{eq:non_linear_gravitational_potential}).

-Then, our results highlight cosmic voids as theory-informed filters for MG, providing physically motivated priors and a simple diagnostic to guide parameter-space exploration.
+Then, our results highlight cosmic voids as theory-informed filters for MG, providing a valuable complementary phenomenological motivated priors and a simple diagnostic to guide parameter-space exploration.

-\textit{Acknowledgments.}--- T.M. and N.F. acknowledge Baojiu Li for his valuable input.
+\textit{Acknowledgments.}--- We thank the anonymous referee for valuable comments and suggestions that helped improve the manuscript.
+T.M. and N.F. acknowledge Baojiu Li for his valuable input.
+T.M. acknowledges financial support from the Italian Space Agency (ASI) through the ASI-CAIF fellowship.
 T.M., N.F. and F.P. acknowledge the Fundação para a Ciência e a Tecnologia (FCT) project with ref. number PTDC/FIS-AST/0054/2021 and the COST Action CosmoVerse, CA21136, supported by COST (European Cooperation in Science and Technology).
+T.M. acknowledges the COST Action BridgeQG, CA23130, supported by COST.
 T.M. and N.F. acknowledge the Istituto Nazionale di Fisica Nucleare (INFN) Sez. di Napoli, Iniziativa Specifica InDark.
 T.M. and G.V. acknowledge support from the Simons Foundation to the Center for Computational Astrophysics at the Flatiron Institute.
 F.P. acknowledges partial support from the INFN grant InDark and from the Italian Ministry of University and Research (\textsc{mur}), PRIN 2022 `EXSKALIBUR - Euclid-Cross-SKA: Likelihood Inference Building for universe's Research', Grant No.\ 20222BBYB9, CUP C53D2300131 0006, and from the European Union -- Next Generation EU.